ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 We recommend reviewing these instructions, which cover a number of different installation scenarios.

-### 2. Start Allegrograph
+### 2. Start AllegroGraph

-An example from this page of commands to start and stop Allegrograph:
+An example from this page of commands to start and stop AllegroGraph:

 ```
 Note that the last few lines of the script show how to start and stop AllegroGraph on your server.
 These lines will be similar to this example: